What is Cocoa Beantown?

 What are your tour policies?

-NON-REFUNDABLE: Once purchased, tickets cannot be refunded or rescheduled.
+NON-REFUNDABLE: Once purchased, tickets and gift certificates cannot be refunded or rescheduled.
 Your space on the tour is guaranteed, and all of the treats for the tour are ordered and prepared ahead of time.

 TOUR GUIDE GRATUITIES ARE NOT INCLUDED: But they are always greatly appreciated.
 If you feel that your tour guide has done a good job, she/he would welcome gratuities.
 Industry standard is 15%-20% of ticket cost.